tidymonkey81/classroom-copilot/README.md

 5. Open a Pull Request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under a KevlarAI license.

 ## Contact
 For any inquiries, please contact [kcar@kevlarai.com](mailto:kcar@kevlarai.com).